 For IDR installation procedures reference Section 10.2.2, TDSP Metered Entities.

+PIP209: Add item #6 below when BLTs are supported by the system:

+(6) TDSPs responsible for any Load transfer schemes between ERCOT and Non-ERCOT regions shall install IDR metering capable of measuring the load served during the period the Load transfer is implemented.

 IDR Administration Issues

 ERCOT shall produce a report informing the appropriate Market Participants of profiled Premises that have become subject to the IDR Requirement.
 ERCOT shall put in place a system to track Market Participants’ timely adherence to this requirement.
 This report shall be posted to MIS.